juliomb/Chords/readme.md

 **iOS Deployment Target:** 10.1

 #Description
-Simple app to show guitar and piano chords with images.
+Simple app to remember guitar and piano chords with images.

 **Focus on:** UIStackView, AutoLayout, UIAppearance